Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Empirical Evaluation and Results

 The aforementioned findings highlight the risk of DoS against critical Tesla network functions, the potential for unauthorized attachment, and the opportunity for follow-up attacks such as LTE downgrades, session hijacking, or even MitM scenarios through rogue Network/UE integration.
 As a result, such threats could disrupt telemetry, remote commands, or safety-related services, posing significant security and availability risks for connected vehicles.

-\textbf{Fallback and Partial States Flaws.} To evaluate the resilience and failover behavior of Tesla’s telematics under adverse network conditions, we induced control- and data-plane failures while monitoring the TCU’s response via RRC, NAS, and IP traces.
+\textbf{$\bullet$ Fallback and Partial States Flaws.} To evaluate the resilience and failover behavior of Tesla’s telematics under adverse network conditions, we induced control- and data-plane failures while monitoring the TCU’s response via RRC, NAS, and IP traces.
 All tests used our previously validated custom network with T-Mobile PLMN.
+Although these experiments use controlled network-side conditions to expose failure modes, the resulting behaviors are relevant because they determine how the TCU reacts after disruption by a wireless rogue-cell attacker.

-Specifically, we began by simulating explicit control-plane rejections using standard NAS cause codes such as “PLMN Not Allowed,” “EPS Services Not Allowed,” “Missing or Unknown APN,” “MAC Failure,” and “Unknown UE.”
-In response to these failures, the Tesla TCU consistently entered a repetitive reattachment loop—typically attempting the attach procedure even five or more times in succession before halting or temporarily camping in an idle state.
+Specifically, we began by simulating explicit control-plane rejections using standard NAS cause codes such as ``PLMN Not Allowed'', ``EPS Services Not Allowed'', ``Missing or Unknown APN'', ``MAC Failure'', and ``Unknown UE''.
+In response to these failures, the Tesla TCU consistently entered a repetitive reattachment loop, typically attempting the attach procedure five or more times in succession before halting or temporarily camping in an idle state.
 In no instance did the TCU revert to alternative connectivity options, such as switching to the eSIM profile.
 The reattachment behavior was deterministic and did not include randomized backoff or recovery strategies.
-To further evaluate fallback under data-plane degradation, we configured our core network to trigger PDN connectivity failures using standard bearer rejection causes such as “Unknown PDN Type,” and “PDN Type IPv4 Only Allowed.”
+To further evaluate fallback under data-plane degradation, we configured our core network to trigger PDN connectivity failures using standard bearer rejection causes such as ``Unknown PDN Type'', and ``PDN Type IPv4 Only Allowed''.
 In many of these cases, the vehicle completed the attach and remained in a partial-connectivity state, camping on the cell without receiving an IP address or completing data path setup.
 Despite the failure to establish end-to-end connectivity, the vehicle maintained the RRC connectivity and continued transmitting signaling messages, suggesting a lack of appropriate TCU failure detection.